-There is flexibility in controlling exactly how and where a link connects to a node.
-In the previous examples the link has always ended at the edge of the node.
+There is flexibility in controlling exactly how and where a link connects with a node.
+In the previous examples both ends of each link have always ended at the edge of the node.
 But you can specify the Spot on a node at which a link terminates.

 When a Node does not have a rectangular shape, by default links will end where the line toward the center of the node intersects with the edge of the node.

 Here is a demonstration of that -- drag one of the nodes around and watch how the link always connects to the nearest intersection or to the center of the node.
-This example includes arrowheads at both ends of the link, to make it clear that the link route really ends right at the edge of the node.
+This example includes arrowheads at both ends of the link, to make it clear that the link route really ends right at the edge of the node rather than the end being hidden underneath the node.

 diagram.nodeTemplate =